LoyolaChicagoBooks/introcs-csharp/rst/do-while.rst

 As we have pointed out before this involves setting data in two places.
-With the triangle problem, three pieces fo data need to be entered, while the condition to test is fairly simple (and in any case the condition could be calculated in a function).
+With the triangle problem, three pieces fo data need to be entered, and the condition to test is fairly simple.
+(In any case the condition could be calculated in a function.)

 A |do-while| loop will help here.
 It tests the condition at the end of the loop, so there is no need to gather data before the loop::